canonical/microcloud/doc/how-to/initialise.md

        sudo microcloud init

+1. Select whether you want to set up more than one machine.

+   This allows you to create a MicroCloud using a single node.
+   It will skip the {ref}`trust-establishment-session` if no more machines should be part of the MicroCloud.

+   Additional machines can always be added at a later point in time.
+   See {ref}`howto-add` for more information.
 1. Select the IP address that you want to use for MicroCloud's internal traffic (see {ref}`microcloud-networking-intracluster`).
    MicroCloud automatically detects the available addresses (IPv4 and IPv6) on the existing network interfaces and displays them in a table.

    You must select exactly one address.
-1. Decide if you want to limit the search for other machines.
+1. On all the other machines, enter the following command and repeat the address selection:

+       sudo microcloud join

-   If you accept the default (`yes`), MicroCloud will automatically detect machines in the local subnet.
+   It will automatically detect the machine acting as the initiator.
-   Otherwise, it will detect all available machines, which might include duplicates (if machines are available both on IPv4 and on IPv6).

-   See {ref}`automatic-server-detection` for more information.
+   See {ref}`trust-establishment-session` for more information and  {ref}`automatic-server-detection` in case the network doesn't support mDNS.
 1. Select the machines that you want to add to the MicroCloud cluster.

-   MicroCloud displays all machines that it detects.
-This list will periodically update as new machines are detected.
+   MicroCloud displays all machines that have reached out during the trust establishment session.
    Make sure that all machines that you select have the required snaps installed.
 1. Select whether you want to set up local storage.